Constance Wu: Activism and philanthropy

 Wu is an activist regarding Asian representation in U.S. media, and has expressed her support for bringing more diversity into the film industry.
 Wu has shared her stories regarding times that she had been denied roles due to her racial background, and stated her hopes that her success would pave more paths for diverse representation in the U.S. film industry.
 The #StarringConstanceWu hashtag meme, adopted by Asian-American activists, inserts Wu's image into film promotional materials in order to highlight the lack of actors of Asian descent in starring roles.

 In 2017, Wu worked with Miry's List, an organization that provides essential kits to newly arrived immigrants and refugee families in Southern California, stating in an interview with Teen Vogue that she wants to be active in her care of "people with the courage to make an immigrant journey in search of peace, safety and well-being for their families."

 In 2023, Wu was one of the actors to sign an open letter praising President Joe Biden advocating for the release of the October 7th hostages.
-She signed alongside Gal Gadot, Bradley Cooper, Madonna, Bob Odenkirk, Taika Waititi, Tyler Perry, and Zoe Saldana.
+She signed alongside Gal Gadot, Bradley Cooper, Madonna, Bob Odenkirk, Taika Waititi, Tyler Perry, and Zoe Saldaña.

 Writing

 Wu released her first book, the memoir Making a Scene, in October 2022.
+In it, she claimed to have experienced date rape in her twenties.

 Personal life

-Relationships
+Relationships and children

 Wu lives in Brooklyn in New York.
 In December 2011, Wu met actor Ben Hethcoat, whom she dated until February 2018.
 In November 2018, Wu spoke out about online harassment and criticism she had received for dating Hethcoat, who is white.
 In August 2020, Wu gave birth to her first child, a girl, with her boyfriend Ryan Kattner, frontman of the band Man Man.
 On February 21, 2023, Wu announced her second pregnancy in an Instagram story, and on July 20, 2023, she revealed she gave birth to her second child, a son.